 Honcho Limited respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you visit our website honchosearch.com (regardless of where you visit it from) and tell you about your privacy rights and how the law protects you.

 You can download a pdf version of the policy here.
 Please also use the Glossary to understand the meaning of some of the terms used in this privacy notice.

 Purpose of this privacy notice

-This privacy notice aims to give you information on how Umbrella Content Limited collects and processes your personal data through your use of this website, including any data you may provide through this website when you sign up to our newsletter, purchase a service.
+This privacy notice aims to give you information on how Honcho Limited collects and processes your personal data through your use of this website, including any data you may provide through this website when you sign up to our newsletter, purchase a service.